-Other factors such as stress and tiredness can contribute to ongoing neck pain as can osteoarthritis (age-related wear and tear) in the neck.
+Other factors such as stress and tiredness can contribute to ongoing neck pain as can osteoarthritis.
 This can, in turn, cause not only muscular pain from the neck into the shoulder but also some stiffness in moving the neck.

 An irritated nerve in your neck can cause some arm pain going down into the hand and may be accompanied by pins and needles and numbness.
 If you find that your arm is weak you should see your doctor.

 On some rare occasions the nerves in your neck may become trapped making it difficult for you to use your hands for tasks such as undoing and doing up buttons or unscrewing jars and can even make you lose your balance when walking.
 If these symptoms occur you should see your doctor.

 The first thing is to try and ease it through movement.

 Movement may be sore and may require some painkillers such as ibuprofen and/or paracetamol (read the box or ask your pharmacist for details on how to take them).

 If you find that your neck pain is worse after being at work, you may require an assessment of your workstation.
 Your employer should be able to organise this.

 Factors which have been shown to reduce neck pain include getting more/better quality sleep, taking more exercise, and finding time to do relaxing activities such as going for a walk

 If your neck pain doesn’t settle you may need some help from your local physiotherapist.

 Here is a link to a page on neck pain from the Chartered Society of Physiotherapy